Splendid Summer Steampunk Steaming

 Professor Elemental.
 On stage the Professor is a wild combination of music and comedy, incorporating improvisation and new material for each live show

-Take part in Tea Duelling, Teapot Racing and NERF gun duelling all in the authentic setting of a 200 year old working steam engine set in beautiful Wiltshire countryside!
+Take part in Tea Dueling, Teapot Racing and NERF gun dueling all in the authentic setting of a 200 year old working steam engine set in beautiful Wiltshire countryside!

 This is a real Steampunk event accompanied by real steam.
 Come as you are, or dress in your finest Steampunk attire and get a photo or take a selfie surrounded by the steam from the engines.
 Crofton Beam Engines really is the perfect Steampunk venue!

 Professor Elemental will also run his famous Rap Workshop – come and learn to rap like the stars!

 Interested in selling or performing at the event?

 Get in touch at firstname.lastname@example.org.

 Steampunk is Science Fiction for the Victorian age.
 Steampunks are imaginative, creative people who like to dress in anachronistic costumes with pseudo-technological embellishments such as clockwork parts or similar iconic items.